Software Quality Assurance (SQA)

 SCRUM DEVELOPMENT PROCESS

-- Sprint Implementation.
-While a sprint is going, the team is designing, building, testing, and deploying new features.
-A Scrum Mater removes any obstacles that affect the teamwork and enhances the performance of the team.
+- Sprint Implementation – While a sprint is going, the team designs, builds, tests, and deploys new features.
+A Scrum Mater removes any obstacles that affect teamwork and enhances the performance of the team.
 In addition, a Scrum team has daily standup meetings that last no more than 15 minutes and reviews its progress, synchronizes tasks, and discusses possible difficulties.

 With software engineering such a fast-paced environment, traditional project management approaches are no longer viable.
 That means that IT professionals must find new ways to handle frequently changing development tasks.